-Figure 5: Heat Map of Breakdown of LEA Rents by Different Criteria indicates a decline in the dispersion of regional rents, however from 2009 onwards a clear increase in the heterogeneity of regional standardised rents occurs.
+Finally in Figure 5 we plot both the coefficient of variation and the national rent (according to the LEA model) for the period.
+The coefficient of variation is a standardized measure of dispersion of a probability distribution or frequency distribution.
+It is defined as the ratio of the standard deviation to the mean.
+The measure is calculated across the 137 LEAs for each quarter over the 2007 quarter 3 to 2016 quarter 4 period.
+Initially, the coefficient indicates a decline in the dispersion of regional rents, however, from 2009 onwards, a clear increase in the heterogeneity of regional standardised rents occurs.
 It is interesting to compare the dispersion with the overall national rent indicator.
-While the increase in the regional divergence of rents clearly predates the turnaround in national rents, it is evident that post-2011 the two are closely aligned.
-Similarly, the decline in regional divergence between 2007 and mid-2009 was also accompanied by a decline in national rent levels.
+While the increase in the regional divergence of rents clearly predates the turnaround in national rents, it is evident that post 2011 the two are closely aligned.
+Similarly, the decline in regional divergence between 2007 and mid 2009 was also accompanied by a decline in national rent levels.
 Overall, therefore, a decline in national rents seems to correlate with a decline in the regional divergence of rents while an increase in rents, over the longer-term, is accompanied by a growing dispersion across the country.
-As noted in RTB (2017), given the small number of observations in many LEAs, issues can arise in terms of the volatility of the Index number over time.
-This is due to the fact that where there are a small number of observations for an LEA, minor fluctuations in the number of observations can have a large influence on estimates and, over time, changes to the number, structure, and type of agreements can lead to large quarter-on-quarter changes.
-It could also be the case that the retrospective addition of late registered tenancies can have a large effect on the sample size for some areas.
-In this regard, large revisions and considerable swings in estimated standardised rents can occur for different LEAs.
-As a result of this, only estimates are published where there at least 30 observations for that LEA for a given quarter.